 OAuth 1.0a is fully supported for both clients and providers.

 All standard signature methods defined in RFC 5849 The OAuth 1.0 Protocol are supported:

 Non-standard signature methods that replaces SHA-1 with stronger digest algorithms are also supported:

 The OAuth 1.0a signature can be placed in the header, URL or body of the request.

-OAuth 2.0 client and provider support for:
+OAuth 2.0 full client and provider supports for:

 - RFC 6749 section-4.1: Authorization Code Grant